cartalyst/platform-media/usage/cropping.md

      */
     public function up(Media $media, File $file, UploadedFile $uploadedFile) {
-        // Check if the file is an image if ($file->isImage() && $media->namespace == 'organization/employees.employee') {
+        // Check if the file is an image and has the namespace of an Employee if ($file->isImage() && $media->namespace == 'organization/employees.employee') {
             $path = $this->getPath($file, $media);